gdiminin/HaSAPPy/docs/Tutorials/RunningHaSAPPyWorkflowsScript.md

 ## Final remarks

-Save the completed `LoadModule.txt` file with a new name and use it as input for runnning the HaSAPPy_start.py module from the command line.
+Save the completed `LoadModule.txt` file with a new name and use it as input for runnning the HaSAPPY.py module from the command line.

-`python HaSAPPy.py <path-to-LoadModule.txt>`
+`HaSAPPY.py <path-to-LoadModule.txt>`

 HaSAPPy command scripts are parsed in straight a forward and simple way.
 The parser in the the **INFOloads.py** module searches for specific TAGs (eg. `@1A)` and reads the remainder of the line into a Python object.
 Only TAG lines that correspond to scheduled data processing sections of a workflow are required.
 All other lines are ignored by HaSAPPy and simply contain text for supporting the user for entering the correct information.
 This should make it possible to use a line based interface for producing command scripts in an automated or GUI supported way in the future.